-For artists and musicians, the current model of music distribution means more accessibility to their target market.
-For their target market, the music afficionados and listeners worldwide, the current age of digital downloads and streaming means they get more freedom to choose and be exposed to literally hundreds of more artists than a few years prior, when a handful of record label deals dictated what local radio stations would be blasting on air 24/7.
+For artists and musicians, the current model of music distribution means better access to their target markets.
+For their target markets, the music aficionados and listeners worldwide, the current age of digital downloads and streaming means they get more freedom to choose and be exposed to more artists than a few years prior when a handful of record label deals dictated what local radio stations would be blasting on air 24/7.
 The record label monopolies are largely out of the picture, and this structure has been replaced with music services and the distribution companies that feed them.

 Spotify, iTunes, Amazon Music — these digital stores and streaming platforms continue to fuel a shift in music tastes the world over, not to mention an increase in music appetite.
-Nielsen in their 2018 year-end music report indicated that “overall on-demand music streaming volume, including video, surpassed 900 billion streams, an increase of 43% over the same period last year.”
-The report’s subtitle is telling: international acts are going mainstream and female artists are taking the limelight.
+Nielsen, in its 2018 year-end music report, indicated that “overall on-demand music streaming volume, including video, surpassed 900 billion streams, an increase of 43% over the same period last year.”
+The report’s subtitle is telling: international acts are going mainstream, and female artists are taking the limelight.

 The 10 companies below are the best music distribution services for artists and musicians, and are largely, if not directly, responsible for the ongoing trend.

 Artists and musicians pay for every single or album uploaded, and they get a package of features depending on the pricing tier they choose.
-This setup requires no annual fees and artists are paid 100% of royalties weekly.
+This setup requires no annual fees, and artists are paid 100% of royalties weekly.
 CD Baby offers digital distribution, streaming, and physical distribution via CDs and vinyl, as well.
-Cover song licensing is also offered, and reporting and analytics tools, as well as income boosting features such as professional publishing administration and social video monetization, are available.
+Cover song licensing is also offered, and reporting and analytics tools, including income boosting features such as professional publishing administration and social video monetization, are available.

 Finally, the company also offers marketing and promotion tools all integrated under the CD Baby brand.
-Pricing starts at $9.95 per single and $49 per album, with a higher tier of pricing for more packaged features.
+Pricing starts at $9.95 per single and $49 per album, with a higher pricing tier for more packaged features.

-Aside from a similarly massive network of partners and stores, Distrokid’s push is being ten to twenty times faster than any other distributor to get artist music into digital download and streaming platforms.
-Its biggest difference to CD Baby—aside from the speed claim—is its business model: artists can distribute unlimited songs for an annual fee and get paid 100% of their royalties monthly.
+Aside from a similarly massive network of partners and stores, Distrokid’s push is being 10 to 20 times faster than any other distributor to get artist music into digital download and streaming platforms.
+Its biggest difference from CD Baby—aside from the speed claim—is its business model: artists can distribute unlimited songs for an annual fee and get paid 100% of their royalties monthly.

 Distrokid also allows artists to set up earning “splits” to route a portion of royalties to others, distribute cover songs legally, and play with backend music sales administration features.
 The company also offers bespoke value-added services that have separate price tags from their music distribution service.
 Curiously, Distrokid is the only one in this list highlighting its unlimited data backups.